 Why is there a DD waitlist?

 Simply stated, the need for services far outpaces the current funding allocated by the Florida Legislature.
 However, the waitlist has been a longstanding problem.
 Indeed, many people with DD have been waiting for over ten years or more!
-As of Februrary 2017, 20,536 (i.e. 40%) are on the waitlist until resources become available.
+22,759 people (as of January 2022) on the waitlist until resources become available (i.e. approximately 40% are waiting, while 60% are receiving services).
 The waitlist first reached over 20,000 in May, 2011.
 Approximately half of the individuals on the waiting list receive Medicaid State plan services.

-The waitlist has 7 priority categoriesbased on an evaluation of current circumstances and/or intensity of need.
-Progress has been made to address people in the top 5 categories—however categories 6 and 7 makes up nearly 92% of the current waitlist!
+The waitlist has 7 priority categories based on an evaluation of current circumstances and/or intensity of need.

 Individuals on the DD Waitlist by Priority Group